Intermittent fasting is as effective as counting calories, new study finds

 "The key takeaway is that you can basically achieve the same amount of energy restriction by counting time instead of counting calories," says Varady.

-Previous research on intermittent fasting has shown that when people limit eating to an eight-hour window and restrict calories they achieve similar weight loss over the course of a year as people who only restrict calories, but don't limit eating to a specific time window.
+Previous research on intermittent fasting found that when people limit eating to an eight-hour window and deliberately restrict calories they achieve similar weight loss over the course of a year as people who only restrict calories, but don't limit eating to a specific time window.

-The results suggest that time-restricted eating can lead to a kind of "natural calorie restriction."
-Varady thinks it's largely a result of people having less time to eat, particularly in the after dinner hours.
+The results suggest that time-restricted eating can lead to a kind of "natural calorie restriction," Varady says.
+She say it may be largely a result of people having less time to eat, particularly in the after dinner hours.

 "People usually eat within a 12- to 14-hour window, so all we're doing is cutting out around six hours," she says, "Mainly we're cutting out, I think, after dinner snacks."

-Peterson says that placing limits on when you eat can have a powerful "anti-snacking effect" that can avoid mindless eating later in the night.
-She says data from her lab also suggests that intermittent fasting can affect hormones and helps regulate their appetite.
+Peterson says that placing limits on when you eat can have an "anti-snacking effect" that can avoid mindless eating later in the night.
+She says data from her lab also shows that intermittent fasting can affect hormones and help regulate appetite.

 The study didn't find any meaningful difference in cardiovascular and metabolic health between the two weight-loss groups.
 Research suggests that eating earlier in the day can be beneficial to metabolic health, but Varady says they chose noon to 8 p.m. because this mirrors how people tend to go about time-restricted eating in the real world.